BrunoSantosCode/Shadow-Hand-Pick-and-Place-with-Depth-Cameras/camera_docker/README.md

-# ZED ROS Noetic Docker Container
+# CAMERA Container

-Here are the necessary files in order to run a Docker container specific for ZED camera with ROS Noetic.
+Here are the necessary files in order to run a Docker container specific for the cameras with ROS Noetic.
 <br>

 ## Prerequisites